apache/trafficserver/doc/admin-guide/plugins/lua.en.rst

 =============

 This module acts as remap plugin of Traffic Server, so we should realize 'do_remap' or 'do_os_response' function in each lua script.
+The path referencing a file with the lua script can be relative to the configuration directory or an absolute path.
 We can write this in remap.config:

 ::